DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/posts/week-8/lesson-5-controlling-game-syncs-from-script/_index.md

 # Setting a Switch using a Wwise-Type

-We've added footstep sounds that match the animation int he previous lesson, but the sounds are not responding to the surface material.
+We've added footstep sounds that match the animation in the previous lesson, but the sounds are not responding to the surface material.
 To do this we'll have to set a switch.

 Let's look at how the footsteps are organized in the Wwise project.